 Owner responses to the problem behavior can further aggravate the problem.
 Giving attention or trying to stop the problem by giving a treat or toys may further reinforce the problem.
-Low levels of punishment can serve as a form of behavior reinforcement; punishment and owner frustration or anxiety over the pet’s behavior can also further increase anxiety.
+Punishment can serve as a form of behavior reinforcement; punishment and owner frustration or anxiety over the pet’s behavior can also further increase anxiety.
 On the other hand, if the behavior is observed in the owner’s presence and ignoring the pet or walking away does not stop the response, then some form of remote interruption might be used (ultrasonics, water gun, siren, remote citronella collar, or leash and halter).
 Once the undesirable behavior has been interrupted or inhibited, the pet should be reoriented into alternative acceptable forms of play, or settle and relaxation exercises can be practiced.

 Denying the pet access to the focus of its compulsion (or obsession) has mixed results.
 For example, a bandage or an Elizabethan collar may allow acral lick dermatitis or feline psychogenic alopecia to heal, but once the collar is removed, most cases relapse.
 In many cases, restricting access will worsen the problem by increasing anxiety or arousal.
 Instead, the underlying cause of the anxiety or conflict should be identified and removed, or the animal should be desensitized to the stimulus.
 Behavioral modification is particularly effective when owners can identify and predict those situations and times when compulsive behaviors are likely to arise.